farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 about this.
 Maybe this only means that the core features are well tested, rather than that the core features are more buggy.

-But the slides showed by auther are pretty and easy to understand.
+But the slides showed by author are pretty and easy to understand.

 The evolution of software
 -----------------------------------------------------------------------

 The keynote talk of the second day.
 It is about how should we combine the social media with software development.
-Maybe this is the reason why Github successed.
-In the talk she told about accessing tags, uBlogs, blogs etc. directly from Intergrated Development Environments, or should we need cloud IDE such as Cloud9.
+Maybe this is the reason why Github succeeded.
+In the talk she told about accessing tags, uBlogs, blogs etc. directly from Integrated Development Environments, or should we need cloud IDE such as Cloud9.

-Do Faster Releases Imporve Software Quality?
+Do Faster Releases Improve Software Quality?
 -----------------------------------------------------------------------

-Used firefox as example.
+Used Firefox as example.

 The conclusion is that faster releases will lead to more bugs and more frequent crash, but bugs are get fixed more quickly and user will switch